About the ls command that you may be too embarrassed to ask about

 When managing a server,

-I would like to introduce the "ls" command, one of the commands that server administrators are likely to use frequently
+one of the commands that server administrators frequently use

 What is the ls command?

-By adding options when displaying,
+By adding options when displaying the information,

 How to use